WesleyBasballe/pnbmn/README.md

-Website made for a school project where we create a "nonprofit" for a specific United Nations Sustainable Development Goal that had also been narrowed.
-My group chose Preservation of Native Bees MN as our "nonprofit" name, so we will research preserving native bee populations in Minnesota.
+Website made for a school project where we create a nonprofit for a specific United Nations Sustainable Development Goal that had also been narrowed.
+My group chose Preservation of Native Bees MN as our nonprofit name, so we will research preserving native bee populations in Minnesota.